Translate

 Master of the Rolls in the present case are useful maxims in general, and that in

-view from which judges would regard an application
+general they reflect the point of view from which judges would regard an application

 for relief.
 But I think it ought to be distinctly understood that there may be cases in